The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 -

-That's why the perception of its aroma can change depending on the water.
+That's why the perception of the aroma can change depending on the water.

-It may be surprising, but most of tea is water.
+It might be surprising, but most of tea is water.

-No matter how high-quality the tea leaves, the taste and aroma will change if the water changes.
+No matter how high-quality the tea leaves are, if the water changes, the impression of the taste and aroma will also change.

 -